nhecht/blueprints-learn.en/help/blueprints/audience-activation/destinations/facebook.md

     * Check for any skipped profiles for profile identities missing or attributes missing that were mandatory.
     * Check for any other errors that may need to be resolved.
 1. Verify the audience was activated to the end destination with the expected number of audience memberships.
-    * Login to Facebook Custom Audience portal to verify the audience from Real-time Customer Data Platform was delivered and that the match rate of profiles in the audience in Facebook reasonably matches the number of profiles in the audience from Real-time Customer Data Platform.
+    * Login to Facebook Custom Audience portal to verify the audience from Real-Time Customer Data Platform was delivered and that the match rate of profiles in the audience in Facebook reasonably matches the number of profiles in the audience from Real-Time Customer Data Platform.

 ## Guardrails